 What happened to the promise of 15 hour work weeks, time for leisure and creative expression, an improved quality of life?
 If we’re so much further ahead from where our grandparents were a century ago, why does it feel like we continue to fall behind?
 Why do we still have our nose to the grindstone?

 The problem is that mainstream media has convinced you a better life is out of reach.
 Temper your expectations.
 Curb your enthusiasm.
 Save a little money over time, and one day you too can retire in the twilight of your life.
 At the ripe age of 65 you can finally start living.
 Those retirement ads are a scam.
 Who do you think pays for all those billboards and TV spots?
 Someone is making money selling that ‘dream’.
 Guess who they’re making that money from?
 The folks who fall for that narrative.

-I know all about this fraud, because for much of my life I bought into it.
+I know all about this fraud.
+For much of my life I bought into it.
 Even as someone with a deep background in business, finance and investing, I drank the Kool Aid.
-I bought what Wall Street was selling.
 It was only when I stepped back and looked at my situation that I realized there had to be a better way: my wife and I are what most would consider high earners, but even with our fat paychecks, the idea of making enough from traditional investments to break free from the rat race was impossible.
 It was a pipe dream far off in the future.

 The distant future is an illusion.
 Life is short.
 We don’t know how long we have.
 Even assuming we make it to 65, do you want to save all your leisure and personal growth for at most a few decades of declining health?